myoshioka/openapi-embeddings-based-search-example/README.md

 ## Description

-- The Embedding dataset is created by retrieving data from the Japanese Wikipedia site.
+- Embeddings are created by retrieving data from the Japanese Wikipedia site.
 Please refer to the [Openapi site](https://github.com/openai/openai-cookbook/blob/793384ff3bfe30be9479e24ab93ec2a6b4fa9ff8/examples/Embedding_Wikipedia_articles_for_search.ipynb) for details.

 ## Getting Started